JensZorn/arduino/README.md

 # cplusplus
-A small repository with scripts and programs I wrote in C++ to learn.
+A small repository with scripts and programs I wrote to learn C++.